ukoethe/ilastik-build/Readme.md

 ilastik-build
 =============

-ilastik-build downloads and compiles all dependencies needed by ilastik (and a few additional ones that are frequently needed for experimentation, such as ipython).
+ilastik-build downloads and compiles all dependencies needed by ilastik (and a few additional ones that are frequently needed for experimentation, such as ipython and matplotlib).
 It builds upon [buildem](https://github.com/janelia-flyem/buildem), Janelia Farm's build system for the FlyEM project (see there for a description of the underlying philosophy).
 It is currently restricted to 64-bit builds on Windows using Microsoft Visual Studio 2010, but it will be easy to generalize for 32-bit builds with the same compiler, as there are only few places where specific settings are hard-wired.
 By merging with the corresponding scripts of the buildem project (and insertion of the appropriate `if` statements), it should also be easy to extend ilastik-build to Linux and Mac platforms.

 ## Usage